lucasrod16/self-hosted-llm/README.md

 ## Architecture

 The LLM is deployed on an AWS EC2 instance with a pre-configured Amazon Machine Image (AMI) that includes Docker, the NVIDIA driver, and the NVIDIA Container Toolkit.
-The EC2 instance is equipped with a single [NVIDIA L40S Tensor Core GPU](https://www.nvidia.com/en-us/data-center/l40s/).
+The EC2 instance is equipped with four [NVIDIA L40S Tensor Core GPUs](https://www.nvidia.com/en-us/data-center/l40s/).

 Docker Compose is used to manage two containers: